Asaba International Airport: Key highlights of the concession

 Upon the signing of the concession agreement, a Project Delivery Oversight Committee (PDOC) consisting of five members, including the Concessionaire Representative, two employees of the Concessionaire and two persons appointed by the Delta State Government, was established within 30 days of the execution of the agreement.
 The PDOC is responsible for ensuring that the terms of the concession agreement are duly satisfied, and it shall be the single point of contact for the Concessionaire for all matters concerning the agreement.
 The PDOC was also responsible for overseeing the six-month transition period.

 The transition period ensured a seamless transfer of the operations and management of the airport to Asaba Airport Company.
 The handover of the management of Asaba International Airport to Asaba Airport Company was performed in a symbolic ceremony on 22 August 2021.

 The Delta State Government is the vested owner of Asaba International Airport ad by virtue of the executed concession agreement, as conceded the development, operation, and management of the airport to Asaba Airport Company Limited for a period of 30 years.
 The management of the airport covers all airside infrastructure, key airport facilities, and all landside infrastructure.

 Infrastructure

 Runways

-Asaba operates as a single-runway airport (11/29) with a length of 3,400 meters and a width of 45 metres.
+Asaba operates as a single-runway airport (11/29) with a length of 3,400 m and a width of 45 m.
 Runway 11 is equipped with a Category 1 runway lighting system consisting of approach lights, runway edge lights, runway centerline lights, runway threshold lights, and taxiway lights.
 Precision approach path indicators (PAPI) are installed on both sides of runway 11.